mpoletiek/quai-nft-dapp2/README.md

-This is an example dApp inspired by [quai-no-code-deployer](https://github.com/dominant-strategies/quai-no-code-deployer)
+This is an example dApp inspired by [quai-no-code-deployer](https://github.com/dominant-strategies/quai-no-code-deployer) and [hardhat-example](https://github.com/dominant-strategies/hardhat-example) by [Dominant Strategies](https://github.com/dominant-strategies/).

 # QUAI-NFT-DAPP
 This app demonstrates how to use Quais.js in a modern Next.js App.
 It leverages hardhat to compile and deploy a simple Solidity ERC721 smart contract on Quai Network.